Wing Ants Vs. Termites

 In our experience, Hawaii homeowners often confuse winged ants with termites.
-Here are a few fool-proof methods for determining the difference between flying ants and winged termites.
+It’s important to know the difference to help protect your home from a harmful infestation.
+Here are a few ways of determining the difference between flying ants and winged termites.

 – Have narrow waists and bent antennae and two pairs of wings, one noticeably larger than the other.

 – Wings have a brown tint.
 Rear wings are smaller than the front ones.